 Obviously, Patience is a can with a preposterous shelf life.
-Patience is also a nom de plume for talking about trans equity.
+Patience is also a hesitant writer.
 Maybe an advocate.
 And, definitely, a social hub, amongst #folkslikeus and #girlslikeus, for a really, long, time (because Walken comma).

-Her writings go back to 1998.
+Her sporadic writings began in 1998.
 She launched the collaborative Cisnormativity Project in 2011.
-Between 1998 and 2001, the woman behind the avatar was plaintiff and made case law in the first-ever civil justice case of its kind anywhere; several other legal cases, some actually realizing the justice she never knew, have surfaced during the years since.
+Between 1998 and 2001, the woman behind the avatar was plaintiff and made case law in the first-ever civil justice case of its kind anywhere; several other legal cases, some realizing the justice she never knew, have surfaced in the years since.
 In 1996, she was cast in the first production of Kate Bornstein’s “Hidden: a Gender” not involving the playwright.
-At age 13, her parents institutionalized her less than a week after discovering she was trans (a really shitty, brutal thing for any parent to do).
-She ran away at 16 and voiced as trans two years later.
+At age 13, her parents institutionalized her less than a week after learning she was trans.
+She ran away from domestic violence at 16 and voiced as trans two years later.

-In January 2012, Patience created designs (inspired by the Shit White People Say meme) called
+In January 2012, Patience created a set of designs (inspired by the Shit White People Say meme) called

-She wrote under the pen name Ententa’s Magic to unpack the particular social barriers of being a woman who is trans, in a city influenced for decades by the now-defanged Gender Identity Clinic at the Centre for Addiction and Mental Health.
-She recognized how one need not be a product of the clinic to know its grip over the social health of an institutionally regulated community of people.
+For a couple of years, Patience wrote using the pen name Ententa’s Magic to unpack specific social barriers to being a trans woman in a city influenced for decades by the now-defanged Gender Identity Clinic at the Centre for Addiction and Mental Health.
+She observed how one need not be a product or survivor of the clinic to feel its grip over the social and structural health of an institutionally regulated community of people.

-Patience is a survivor of complex post-traumatic stress disorder and has lived with major depression since diagnosis at age 10.
-She writes things, but probably not nearly enough these days.
+Patience is a survivor of complex PTSD and has lived with major depression since diagnosis at age 10.
 You can find her on Twitter and other places.

 - 2000.
 Case law, Goins v.
 West Group, North western reporter, second series, vol. 619, pp. 424–431.